 What to Expect at the Closing

 Closing is a formal process where all parties sign the necessary paperwork to complete the transaction and transfer the property’s title from the seller to you.
 The seller receives payment for the home, and you receive the house keys!
 From the amount credited to the seller, the title representative subtracts the funds to pay off the existing mortgage and other transaction costs.
-Deeds, loan papers and other documents are prepared, signed, and ultimately filed with local property record office.
+Deeds, loan papers, and other documents are prepared, signed, and ultimately filed with the local property record office.